MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 <br>

 #### Create and Edit
-Create and Edit fucntions in the controller just returns the views for the create and edit forms for doctors, patients and visits for admins and vistis for users.
+Create and Edit functions in the controller just returns the views for the create and edit forms for doctors, patients and visits for admins and visits for users.
 Key difference being the edit form is being passed the appropriate object that is to be edited.

 ```php
 <?php